NedKe/JS-PP2-The-Runner/README.md

     -   pop up giving the option to pick up the game level
     -   pop up showing questions and answers
-    -   congrats message and a sound popping up when the answer is correct
+    -   congrats message popping up when the answer is correct
-    -   OH NO! message and a sound popping up when the answer is incorrect
+    -   OH NO! message popping up when the answer is incorrect
-    -   You lost message and a sound popping up when the game time is over
+    -   You lost message popping up when the game time is over
-    -   Well done message and a sound popping up when the user wins the game
+    -   Well done message popping up when the user wins the game

 -   The page contact us contains a form that allows the user to submit feedback to the website owner.
     -   A thank you popup shows up after submitting the feedback.

 ### Sounds

--   When the user starts the game, the following sounds play:
+-   When the user starts the game, the following sounds play which staisfies user story (h):

     -   Background music is played, when the game starts.
 The user can mute the music by clicking on the speaker at the top left of the game.
     -   A dice sound when the user clicks on the dice